 Kelley Salber was born in Billings, MT where her passion for texture and color and miniature things developed at an early age.
-She spent most of her life expressing herself through water color, collage and found object sculpture.
+She has spent most of her life expressing herself through water color, collage and found object sculpture.
 Her propensity is toward 3-D so when she was introduced to the idea of the book as art eight years ago, she found it fit her contemplative personality and her hands-on, “let’s build it” approach.

 Kelley loves to experiment with the book as a sculptural form.
 Using her passion for texture and color, she imaginatively alters old books and boxes to form miniature worlds.
 Kelley also creates interesting new blank journals out of old books.
 She has an unsurpassed eye for detail and narrative.